nais/doc/docs/appendix/wonderwall.md

 | `tokens.refresh_cooldown_seconds`     | The number of seconds until the refresh operation is no longer on cooldown.                     |

 Note that the refresh operation has a default cooldown period of 1 minute, which may be shorter depending on the token lifetime of the tokens returned by the identity provider.
-In other words, a request to the `/oauth2/session/refresh` endpoint will only trigger a refresh if `tokens.refresh_cooldown` is `false`.
+In other words, a refresh is only triggered if `tokens.refresh_cooldown` is `false`.

 ## Responsibilities & Guarantees